Iprazochrome: Side effects

-It can work as an anorectic and can cause skin allergic reactions after dicontinuing.
+It can work as an anorectic and can cause skin allergic reactions after discontinuing.

 This drug was also shown to induce pain in patients with atypical facial pain.

 Pharmacokinetics

 Absorption

 After taking the drug on empty stomach, it is rapidly absorbed.
 Peak serum concentration (Cmax) is achieved after 1 hour, but its effect on blood vessels is seen only after 3 hours.

 Elimination

 The half-life of iprazochrome is 2.2 hours.
 It is metabolised renally and 20% is eliminated in an unchanged form.

 There are two known metabolites of iprazochrome: an indole derivative (detected in urine) and a 6-hydroxy derivative (detected in feces).